doclet/texdoclet/README.md

 		-sourcepath src/main/java \
 		-subpackages org.stfm.texdoclet

-The most important is that you specify the Java packages (option `-subpackage`) and their location in the file system (option `-sourcepath`) correctly, otherwise no output is generated (specifying `-sourcepath` alone is not sufficient).
+The most important is that you specify the Java packages (option `-subpackage`) and their location in the file system (option `-sourcepath`) correctly, otherwise no output will be generated (specifying `-sourcepath` alone is not sufficient).

 See `createDocs.sh` scripts in `/examples` subdirectory for more examples.